openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Authorization Details

-The following additional claims are defined for authorization details of type `openid_credential` and this credential format.
+The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `doctype`: REQUIRED. as defined in (#server_metadata_mso_mdoc)
 * `claims`: OPTIONAL. as defined in (#server_metadata_mso_mdoc)

-The following is a non-normative example of an authorization details object with format `mso_doc`.
+The following is a non-normative example of an authorization details object with Credential format `mso_mdoc`.

 <{{examples/authorization_details_mso_doc.json}}

 ### Credential Request

-The following additional parameters are defined for credential issuance requests and this credential format.
+The following additional parameters are defined for credential issuance requests and this Credential format.

 * `doctype`: REQUIRED. as defined in (#server_metadata_mso_mdoc)
 * `claims`: OPTIONAL. as defined in (#server_metadata_mso_mdoc)

-The following is a non-normative example of a credential issuance request with format `mso_doc`.
+The following is a non-normative example of a credential issuance request with Credential format `mso_doc`.

 <{{examples/credential_request_iso_mdl_with_claims.json}}